Get Rates Near You!

 Methodology

 This study focused on individual income taxes only.
-The per capita figures were calculated by dividing the total taxes paid by individuals in each state by the number of adult residents of that state.
+The per capita revenue figures were calculated by dividing the total taxes paid by individuals in each state by the number of adult residents of that state.

 Tax Preparation Fees: What It Costs to Get Your Taxes Done